Igal Roodenko

-A life of conscience
+Early life

 Igal Roodenko was born on February 8, 1917, in New York City.
 His parents, Morris (Moishe) and Ida (Ita)(nee Gorodetsky) were from Zhitomir, near Kiev, in present day Ukraine.
 They fled persecution under the Russian Tsar, and emigrated to Palestine in 1914, leaving there soon after to escape the Turks drafting Roodenko's father into WW1.
 They arrived in New York City in 1916, rejoining many members of their family who'd arrived a short time earlier.
-Morris Roodenko started with a push-cart on the Lower East Side, and eventually had a small dry goods shop.

 Roodenko decided to become a vegetarian at a young age, and his entire family followed suit - mother, father, and younger sister.
 He was raised in a Zionist, Socialist, vegetarian home.
-He graduated from Townsend Harris High School in Manhattan, New York. where he was active in theater.
+He graduated from Townsend Harris High School in Manhattan, New York, where he was active in theater.
 He attended Cornell University from 1934 to 1938, where he received a degree in horticulture, with the intention of taking these skills to Palestine.
 However, at the university he became a pacifist and decided to stay in the United States: "aware of the conflict between my pacifism and my Zionism, and then ceased being a nationalist."